+16.3.3.2.
 Tropical Depression (TD)

-The high-pressure aloft begins to create a thermal circulation (see General Circulation chapter), where air aloft is driven horizontally outward - down the pressure gradient toward the lower pressure outside of the cluster.
+The high pressure aloft begins to create a thermal circulation (see General Circulation chapter), where air aloft is driven horizontally outward - down the pressure gradient toward the lower pressure outside of the cluster.
 This diverging air aloft also starts to rotate anticyclonically.

 The outward moving air aloft removes air molecules from the thunderstorm cluster region of the troposphere, thereby lowering the surface pressure under the cluster.
 The "depressed" pressure at sea level is why this stage gets its name: tropical depression.
-Tropical depressions are given an identification number, starting with number 1 each year.
+Tropical depressions are given an identification number, starting with number 1 each year in each region.